8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 ### Day 13 results

 Went with the 15, 35, 50 this time since the market closed up during day 12.

+The market spiked and this just sort of settled in for the day; definitely understanding the notion of waiting for the market to be open for 30 minutes before placing regular limit orders.
+This time I created the 6 orders the night before.

+The orders were for the multi-factor and extended market funds and not the total market or S&P 500 because the former occupy less than their target percent for the allocation and the latter occupy more.

+At the fund level, the overall portfolio is almost in a balanced state, which is exciting.
+Also, the current value of the Traditional IRA is greater than than the check I received from the plan with my former employer.
+In fact, it's about where the value was when I requested the the check in the first place, which is exciting to see.

+2 of the 6 orders executed; the ones at current market price.

+### Day 14 results

+Went with the 15, 35, 50 this time since the market closed up during day 13.
+Created the orders at the end of day 13.

 ## Closing M1 Finance